Jarrod Sammut: Workington Town RLFC (rejoin)

+Bradford Bulls (loan)

+On 30 July 2024, Bradford Bulls announced that Sammut had returned to the club on a loan deal until the end of the 2024 season.

+Keighley Cougars

+Released by Workington at the end of the 2024 season, Sammut joined League One Keighley Cougars on a one-year contract on 28 January 2025.
+After making three appearances for the club, his contract was cancelled by mutual consent on 28 March 2025.

 Representative career

 Rugby League

 Sammut made his Test début for Malta on 8 October 2006 in their match against Lebanon.
 His 36-point haul against Norway in the 2011 European Shield equaled the record for most points scored by a player in an international match, according to the RLEF.
 Sammut was named in Malta's train-on squad for their 28 October 2016 Test match against Thailand.
 The match was cancelled following the death of Thailand's King Bhumibol Adulyadej.

 Sammut has also represented Malta in non-Test matches.
 On 19 October 2007, he scored a try against the Royal Logistic Corps' rugby league team.
 In October 2009, Sammut represented Malta in the Australian Mediterranean (Aus-Med) Shield at Marconi Stadium in Sydney, a tournament made up completely of Australian residents, such as Blake Austin, John Skandalis and Cameron Ciraldo.
 Sammut played in both of Malta's games, against Italy and Portugal.